Legalization of Canadian documents - procedureEnlarge image (© colourbox)

 |a) In person|

 After booking an appointment on our website (see right column) you or a representative can bring the original, authenticated document to the German Consulate Toronto/Vancouver to have it legalized.
 The legalization is done on the spot and you will be able to take the legalized document with you after your appointment.
-The fee (see chart below) is payable in cash (Canadian Dollar).
+The fee (see chart below) is payable in cash (Canadian Dollars).
+Up to 5 documents can be legalized in one appointment slot, for more documents please book more appointments accordingly.

 |b) Mailing process|

-Authenticated documents can also be sent to the German Consulate Toronto/Vancouver by mail for legalization.
+Authenticated documents can also be sent to the German Consulate Toronto/Vancouver (the responsibility of the Consulate depends on the place of origin of the document) by mail for legalization.
 We can forward the legalized document to persons in Canada or Germany.

 The authenticated document

-Including with your name, address, phone number and/or email address (in case that we have any further questions)
+Including your name, address, phone number and/or email address (in case that we have any further questions).

 Fee for the legalization (see chart below)